EdgeLake/edgelake.github.io/docs/training/advanced_kubernetes.md

 ## Sample Node Policy for Kubernetes
 When a node gets deployed, it either generates a new configuration policy or utilizes an existing one.

+Notes:
+1. For EdgeLake Nodes, use static IPs, as these are stored in the shared metadata to serve as a directory to identify and locate nodes in the network.
+2. The IP of the EdgeLake Master Node (if used) serves as an identifier of the network (and needs to be static).
-Values in the configuration policy are relatively set, that way when a deployment is restarted a new policy will not be declared for the node due to the changing virtual IP.
-As for the local IP in the (master) node policy, we assume the service name will not change.
-The configuration policy also consists of calls to scripts that configure the node.
-The scripts consist of connecting to logical database, declaring policy, associating the EdgeLake instance with master node / blockchain, and declaring node monitoring.
+3. The configuration policy below calls to scripts that are hosted on the local node.
+These scripts include native EdgeLake commands to declare and connect to database, declare policy, associating the EdgeLake instance with the network and declaring local monitoring.

 <pre class="code-frame"><code class="language-json">{'config' : {'name' : 'operator-iotech-configs',
     'company' : 'AnyLog Co.',